Curiosity-Diffuser: Curiosity Guide Diffusion Models for Reliability: Experiments

 \subsubsection{MuJoCo Task}

-In the MuJoCo tasks, the Curiosity-Diffuser achieves a modest improvement over the Diffuser.
+In the MuJoCo tasks, Curiosity-Diffuser achieves a modest improvement in the average score, although several baselines still perform better on particular tasks.
 The performance improvement is most notable in the Medium-Expert group.
-Through analyzing the differences in the content of the three datasets, we found that only the Medium-Expert group contains high-quality expert demonstrations, which leads to better behaviors being guided by Random Network Distillation.
+Through analyzing the differences in the content of the three datasets, we found that only the Medium-Expert group contains high-quality expert demonstrations, which leads to better behaviors being guided by Random Network Distillation. {ReDiffuser, which also uses RND-based confidence estimation, obtains competitive results in several MuJoCo settings, further suggesting that reliability estimation is useful for diffusion-based decision making.
+However, ReDiffuser mainly uses the RND signal to select among generated candidate trajectories, whereas Curiosity-Diffuser introduces RND guidance during the denoising process.}

 In contrast, the data quality in the Medium and Medium-Replay groups is lower, and thus the behaviors guided by RND guidance may have a negative impact on task completion.
-Overall, Curiosity Diffuser demonstrated best performance in average.
+For example, in the Medium-Replay group, the performance of HalfCheetah and Walker2d tasks under curiosity guidance or post selection remains lower than that of IQL and CQL methods.
+This indicates that our approach exhibits some sensitivity to data quality. {Overall, Curiosity-Diffuser achieves the best average performance, but the MuJoCo results should be interpreted as a modest and data-dependent improvement rather than a uniform advantage over all baselines.}